How We Actually Use AI on Real Customer Work

 Imesha Sudasingha

-Imesha is the Head of Engineering at HighFlyer and a member of the Apache Software Foundation with 10+ years of experience across integration, cloud, and AI.
-He leads the AI-assisted engineering practice at HighFlyer and writes about production-grade integrations, ERP customisation, and software architecture.
+Imesha is the Co-founder & CTO at HighFlyer and a member of the Apache Software Foundation with 10+ years of experience across integration, cloud, and AI.
+He leads the AI-assisted engineering practice at HighFlyer.

 Recent Posts